hknakn/react-native-responsive-pixels/README.md

 This package is going to help you about responsive calculations.

 ## Installation
+This is a pure JS library so you just need to install npm package.
 To install this package run the command below on Terminal.

 ```bash
 npm install react-native-responsive-pixels --save
 ```

 ## Usage
-#### Sample Usage
+### Sample Usage
 You can just import methods and use it with values.
 ```jsx
 import React from 'react';